25 min read (6,193 words)

 Simply highlighting the components that you want to USE.

-The words, phrases, insights, structure (description/TOC) and language – based on your own research – that you believe are the effective persuasion elements.
+The words, phrases, insights, structure (description/TOC) and language – based on your own research – that you believe are the most effective persuasion elements.

 Based on your market analysis (QA).